Benchmarking ECG FMs: A Reality Check Across Clinical Tasks: Methods

 \subsection{Models}

 Table~\ref{tab:ecg_models} summarizes the investigated models, including backbones, pretraining methods, and datasets, and parameter counts.
-As custom pretraining is infeasible, only foundation models with publicly available pretrained weights are included and integrated via wrapper modules into a common evaluation framework.
-Unfortunately, the lack of public weights excludes many proposed ECG FMs.
-We benchmark eight foundational models and two supervised baseline models as described below.
+As custom pretraining is infeasible, only FMs with publicly available pretrained weights are included and integrated via wrapper modules into a common evaluation framework.
+We benchmark eight FMs and two supervised baseline models as described below.
+Minor discrepancies in parameter counts stem from adjusting the classification head to each dataset’s label count, and for multimodal models we use only the signal encoder, focusing on ECG signals rather than full released models with text or other modalities; note that these encoders retain an implicit advantage from having been pretrained alongside additional modalities.

-\heading{Foundation models} We consider diverse architectures and pretraining strategies.
+\heading{FMs} We consider diverse architectures and pretraining strategies.
 ECGFounder \citep{doi:10.1056/AIoa2401033} uses a RegNet-inspired CNN pretrained on HEEDB with a supervised loss.
 ECG-JEPA \citep{kim2024learning} employs a transformer-based joint embedding predictive architecture (JEPA) \citep{assran2023self}.
 We use the multi-block variant.
-ST-MEM \citep{na2024guiding} uses a ViT-1D transformer trained as a masked autoencoder (MAE) \citep{he2022masked}.
+ST-MEM \citep{na2024guiding} uses a ViT-1D transformer trained as a masked autoencoder \citep{he2022masked}.
 MERL \citep{10.5555/3692070.3693362} applies contrastive text-signal alignment \citep{radford2021learning}, with the ResNet18 variant evaluated.
 ECGFM-KED \citep{tian2024foundation} uses a ResNet backbone and minimizes a contrastive loss between signals and ECG report text.
 HuBERT-ECG and ECG-FM \citep{mckeen2024ecg} are transformer-based, pretrained via masked language modeling, with ECG-FM additionally incorporating a sequence-level contrastive loss.
 Finally, we pretrain a structured state-space (SSM) model on HEEDB using contrastive predictive coding (CPC) \citep{oord2018representation,mehari2023towards} (see Supplementary Material).

-\heading{Supervised baselines} We evaluate two backbones trained from scratch: Net-1D, from ECGFounder \citep{doi:10.1056/AIoa2401033}, and S4 \citep{mehari2023towards}, a structured state-space model known for its ability to capture long-range dependencies \citep{gu2022efficiently}.
+\heading{Supervised baselines} We evaluate two backbones trained from scratch: Net1D, from ECGFounder \citep{doi:10.1056/AIoa2401033}, and S4 \citep{mehari2023towards}, a structured state-space model known for its ability to capture long-range dependencies \citep{gu2022efficiently}.
 S4 has proven to be a strong baseline on PTB-XL and other datasets \citep{mehari2023towards,Strodthoff2024}.